 I contacted the owner of the main site who provided the data and launched my own mobile phone comparison web site whilst also getting odd jobs fixing people’s computers and making web sites outside my safe and steady IT job at a local college.
 Based on the first few months of sales from this site and the day job getting progressively worse during a ‘amalgamation’ with another FE College I made the HUGE decision to go self employed.

 Thankfully she agreed and empowered by taking this decision to go see the World we asked family and friends to NOT buy us any of the standard wedding tat for our upcoming wedding but if they wanted to give us something then please direct any cash they were going to spend to our Round The World ticket fund.
 Due to having AMAZING friends and family and sacrificing the usual toasters etc they actually fully paid for one of our tickets which helped massively.
-My wife then told her employer the plans and as she worked her notice we also put our flat up for sale.
-Selling the flat seemed like another crazy decision to a lot of people but part by luck but more by my horror watching the UK housing market increases year on year it seemed like the best option to bank any money that we had ‘made’ and keep this as a back up emergency fund whilst we were away.
+We also put our flat up for sale, which seemed like another crazy decision to a lot of people but part by luck but more via my horror watching the UK housing market increases year on year, it seemed like the best option to bank any money that we had ‘made’ and keep this as a back up emergency fund whilst we were away.